-It is an offence under section 5B of the Road Transport (Safety and Traffic Management) Act to perform a burnout in a motor vehicle on a road or road related area, unless it is done with the written approval of the Road Transport Authority for the purposes of a race, attempt or trial.
+It is an offence under section 5B of the Road Transport (Safety and Traffic Management) Act 1999 to perform a burnout in a motor vehicle on a road or road related area, unless it is done with the written approval from the government for the purposes of a race, attempt or trial.

 The definition of a burnout for the purposes of this section is determined by the type of motor vehicle being driven.